microsoft/onnxruntime-training-examples/whisper-finetune/README.md

 # Whisper Fine-tuning Demo

-This demo will show how to use ACPT (Azure Container for PyTorch) along with accelerators such as onnxruntime training (through ORTModule) and DeepSpeed to fine-tune OpenAI's whisper model on a Hindi to English speed recognition and translation task.
+This demo will show how to use ACPT (Azure Container for PyTorch) along with accelerators such as onnxruntime training (through ORTModule) and DeepSpeed to fine-tune OpenAI's whisper model on a Hindi to English speech recognition and translation task.

 ## Background